edward-n-ward/MAI-SIM/Code/Hardware control/live ML-SIM/Readme.txt

 by a single analogue output on a DAQ card.
 However, this could be changed relatively easiy by altering only the "acquisition_loop" function.

+MAI_SIM_GUI_widefield and MAI_SIM_function_widefield are development functions not used for the live reconstructions.

 *********************************************************

 [1] Christensen CN, Ward EN, Lu M, Lio P, Kaminski CF. "ML-SIM: universal reconstruction of structured